 - VSDC video editor has helped me make dozens of simple how-to videos for YouTube.
 Don’t expect high-def, but it works for the simple videos.

 There are thousands of free tools online or they are very affordable, so we highly recommend looking for them online.
+Finding the right business hacks is half the job.

 Free courses and educational material